djtersteegc/smartportsd/README.md

 This is my original design.
 Works best with a Duo Disk cable, but has a header to wire up a custom cable if needed.
 All through hold modules, super easy build.
 I added some additional LED's to indicate which of the four ProDOS partitions is currently loaded.

-See the [Nano Shield page](smartport-nano-shield/README.md) for BOM and assembly instructions.
+See the [Nano Shield page](smartportsd-nano-shield/README.md) for BOM and assembly instructions.

 # SmartportSD SMD

 ![smd-parts](docs/smd-parts.jpg)

-This one is a bit more of an advanced build and is based of my [Tapecart SD](https://github.com/djtersteegc/tapecart-sd-vertical) design I did for the Commodore 64.
+This one is a bit more of an advanced build and is based off my [Tapecart SD](https://github.com/djtersteegc/tapecart-sd-vertical) design I did for the Commodore 64.
 Uses a full size SD card for ease of handling and plugs in directly to the back of an Apple IIc/c+/gs.
 There is a lightpipe for the activity LED and the narrow case design allows plenty of clearance for the bulkiest composite video connectors I could find in my collection.

 ![smd-iic-back](docs/smd-iic-back.jpg)